 Per Article 1020.04, different slump ranges are specified for different construction applications.
-One common slump range is 2 inches (50 mm) to 4 inches (100 mm).
 Any change in slump is an indication that something has changed in the concrete mix.
 For example, assume the aggregates are of uniform consistency, and a fixed quantity of water has been added.
 A change in slump could indicate variations in aggregate gradations or air content, or errors in batching.